ThinkIoT/ThinkIoT1.0/README.md

-# This repository contains source code of github page of this organisation
+# This repository contains source code of github page of this organisation (ThinkIoT lab BCREC)